 Pesticides and Toxins

-EAC is a proud council member of the West Marin Mosquito Council (WMMC).
+EAC is also a proud council member of the West Marin Mosquito Council (WMMC).
 The WMMC is a community group composed of representatives of our local public utilities and environmental groups focused on the use of pesticides in West Marin.
 We are also an organizational member of Californians for Pesticide Reform.